UCU INDUSTRIAL ACTION Information

 When will strike action take place?

-Details of any potential industrial action has not yet been confirmed, pending the outcome of the current ballots, but we will ensure to update students once we find out more.
+Details of any potential industrial action has not yet been confirmed, but we will ensure to update students once we find out more.
 Industrial action may involve UCU members stopping working, forming picket lines on campus, or taking ‘action short of a strike’.

 You can also talk to your Student Reps who can raise your views and concerns to the University.
 You can find out who your Student Reps are here.